chjinche/hello-aml-modules/mpi_image_classification/README.md

-Image classification distributed training pipeline
+Image classification distributed training pipeline on ITP compute
 =========================================
 This is a sample to demonstrate distributed training in azure machine learning.
 In this pipeline, we use designer built-in modules to do image preprocessing on cpu nodes, and a mpi custom module on distributed gpu nodes.